cornejotux/ClaseRMarkdownYShiny/README.md

 ## Detalles para usar Blogdown y Bookdown

-**Esta seccion del material no la traduzco ya que solo contiene la informacion de como usar el repositorio para generar el contenido**
+**Esta sección del material no la traduzco ya que solo contiene la informacion de como usar el repositorio para generar el contenido**

 This repository is an integration of [Blogdown](https://github.com/rstudio/blogdown) and [Bookdown](https://bookdown.org).
 Some amount of wrangling was required to get all of this set up and not everything may be obvious to all viewers.